by Tommy H. Thomason

 Brett Harper

 Hobby Craft 1/48: This kit was first released in 1990 and subsequently released with other decals and/or photo etched and while metal detail parts.
 Unfortunately, it has some notable shape and accuracy issues, e.g. the forward fuselage.
 For example, the radome and lower forward fuselage should not curve upward as much as they do in the kit.
 The windscreen has too big a step at its front edge and slopes aft at too shallow an angle.
 The cockpit detail is sparse and inaccurate, particularly the ejection seat.
-The late Phil (Bondo) Brandt also noted that the afterburners were undersized.
+The late, great Phil (Bondo) Brandt also noted that the afterburners were undersized (read his full review and corrections—note that should not be an inflight refueling probe on an F7U-3M—HERE).

 As a result, several aftermarket improvements have been produced.